befair/solomon-board/doc-dev/source/install.rst

 .. ltieralinclude:: hostapd.conf.txt
   :linenos:

 #.
-This configuraion file is set up to use the **channel 7**, but it can be changed in any channel number desiderable.
+This configuration file is set up to use the **channel 7**, but it can be changed to any channel number.
 #.
 The network is called **MyNertwork**, change it to dispaly a different name for the wireless SSID.
 #.
 The password name is **MyPassword**, change it with a stronger WPA2 password.